Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-However, there are vast expanses of untouched lands in the country, and it is one of the most sparsely populated countries in the world.
-At the same time, it features some of the most luxury resorts in the entire Africa, and a few which are accessible only by chartered flights during the rainy season.
-Game viewing here is plenty and Chobe National Park, Moremi Game Reserve, Okavango Delta and Central Kalahari GR are some of the most popular game reserves in the country.
+However, there are vast expanses of untouched land in the country, and it is one of the most sparsely populated countries in the world.
+At the same time, it features some of the most luxury resorts in entire Africa, and a few which are accessible only by chartered flights during the rainy season.
+Game viewing here is plenty and Chobe National Park, Moremi Game Reserve, Okavango Delta, and Central Kalahari GR are some of the most popular game reserves in the country.
 A journey through this wonderland of Kalahari and Okavango ecosystems is an experience that one remembers for a lifetime.
 Consult our destination experts today to help design a tailor-made Botswana plan for you.

 Chobe National Park